jezzsantos/saastack/docs/how-to-guides/100-build-adapter-third-party.md

 ### Unit testing

-Write your unit tests in the `Infrastructure.Shared.UnitTests` project, and verify the behavior of your adapter.
+Write your unit tests in the `Infrastructure.External.UnitTests` project, and verify the behavior of your adapter.

 > Unit tests are always marked with the `Category=Unit` trait, and these tests are run very frequently and in every build.